nopnop2002/Arduino-STM32-CAN/README.md

  See [here](https://e2e.ti.com/support/interface-group/interface/f/interface-forum/378932/iso1050-can-bus-stub-length).
 - Noise effects.
  It occurs when the wire cable is thin or wire cable is crossing.
- It is preferable to use twisted wire.
+ It is preferable to use wires that are noise-proof.

 I changed the single wire to twisted wire.
 It's fixed.
 ![CAN-SendFail](https://user-images.githubusercontent.com/6020549/185782335-66d1f534-5220-40a2-aee9-5d4a438c59a0.jpg)